yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 <img src="/assets/images/2025-10-12/20251012_180454_small.jpg" class="small-img" alt="johor_xo">
 <img src="/assets/images/2025-10-12/20251012_183139.jpg" class="small-img" alt="johor_xo">

 Apparently, true Johor XO is likely a different cultivar from D24 / D24XO.
-Also known as 六两肉 (means 'pork neck meat' which is supposedly tender and nice texture), and is from Labis Johor.
+Also known as 六两肉 (means 'pork neck meat' which is supposedly tender and has nice texture), and is from Labis Johor.
 Read more about Johor XO in this longer article:
 <a href="{% post_url 2025-10-12-pahang-johor-d24-xo %}"
    target="_blank"